p5a0u9l/gps_db/README.md

 The following walks through a typical `gps_db` use case, assuming the necessary dependencies are already installed.

-The server application for this example is running on AWS at slkdfjl.sdljfs.kdjfkj
+The server application for this example is running an EC2 instance on AWS.
+The `config.json` file currently points to the server.

 ## Set up

     $ git clone https://github.com/p5a0u9l/gps_db # clones the repository
     $ cd gps_db
-    $ vim config.json # edit the file to reflect the AWS SERVER_IP

 ## First client